Deepseek-APIs/deepseek-mpi/docs/operations.md

 | `50–150 MB` | Enable chunks autoscaling: `--auto-scale-mode chunks --auto-scale-factor 2`. |
 | `>150 MB` | Launch `mpirun` with a higher `-np` (e.g., 8) *and* keep chunks autoscaling enabled so the larger rank count stays busy. |

 Tune thresholds per workload; monitor wall-clock time per job to refine factors.
-Remember that increasing `--tasks` or enabling chunks autoscaling reduces chunk size but does not change the MPI world size—you must restart the job with a higher `-np` (via your scheduler or orchestration layer) if you need more ranks.
+Remember that increasing `--tasks`/`--mp` (or the legacy `--np`) or enabling chunks autoscaling reduces chunk size but does not change the MPI world size—you must restart the job with a higher `-np` (via your scheduler or orchestration layer) if you need more ranks.

 ## Interactive REPL UX